letho1608/plagiarism_detector/README.md

 # Plagiarism Detector Web Application

-A Streamlit-based web application for detecting plagiarism in text documents and comparing multiple files for similarity.
+A Streamlit-based web application for detecting plagiarism in text documents and comparing multiple files for similarity using Ollama

 ## Features